Level/typings/README.md

 # level-typings
-development of typings for Level repositories
+experimental development of typings for Level repositories.